DavidLari/Haring/README.md

 ```
 Version 2.1.x supports Xcode 10 and Swift 4.2 SDK.

-Older versions are not updated but if you need to support older Swift projects, the versions see below.
+Older versions are not updated but if you need to support older Swift versions see below.

 Version 2.0.x supports Xcode 9 and Swift 4.0 through 4.1x.